 To search for articles in a particular subject you need to use a bibliographic database.
 Our databases index bibliographic information about articles such as article title and author; and publication details such as the journal where the article is published, as well as the year, volume and issue number.
-They also include information such as keywords, subject headings, thesaurus terms and abstracts which will help you to find an article relating to your subject.
+They also include information such as keywords, subject headings, thesaurus terms and abstracts which will help you to identify an article relating to your subject.

 You will need to develop a search plan to help you use the search functions in the databases, in order to find the information you need.